-Danielson enters her seventh season at the helm, becoming the sixth head coach in the history of the Stanford field hockey program.
+Danielson enters her tenth season at the helm, becoming the sixth head coach in the history of the Stanford field hockey program.
 Danielson is the program’s winningest first-year head coach (15-6, 5-1 NorPac), leading the Cardinal to the NCAA Tournament and taking the America East Conference title.
-Stanford’s 15 wins rank as the third-most in school history.

 In addition to enjoying an extensive international playing career, Danielson has developed a reputation as a pioneer within the field hockey community through her efforts on the developmental level while implementing several successful outreach programs.